jon-deng/vf-fem/readme.md

 - [] Implement functionality to allow functional objects to be added/multiplied/etc. together.
 This is commonly used, for example, in forming penalty functional when one functional is the objective and another functional acts as a penalty.

+- [] Create a generic parameterization that includes all variable parameters.
+Other parameterizations can then be derived from this generic one by removing known parameters, or specifying constant values.

 - [] Add post-processing functionality to quickly evaluate optimization results
 - [] Formalize/refactor how optimization progress is saved